Public transport in Innsbruck: IVB

 - If you only use the bus from time to time, you could buy a ticket for 8 rides.

 - Single tickets or tickets for 24 hours are also available.

 - Single tickets can be bought in the bus (ask the driver - but attention: extra charge!), the other tickets are available at ticket machines or in the IVB service centre.
 Tickets are only valid in the "Kernzone Innsbruck", so when you go to e.g. Hall or Völs, you will have to pay more (see article about the VVT underneath this article).

-The IVB also offers nightliners (i.e. busses all night long), for some parts of the city even one nightliner an hour, every night of the week.
+The IVB also offers nightliners (i.e. busses all night long or women's night taxis), for some parts of the city even one nightliner an hour, every night of the week.
 Only a few of the nightliners have special prices, most of the lines can be used with a normal ticket (no extra charge).

 Public transport in the Tyrol: VVT